duckdb/duckdb-web/_posts/2024-09-25-changing-data-with-confidence-and-acid.md

 ---
 layout: post
 title: "Changing Data with Confidence and ACID"
-author: "Mark Raasveldt and Hannes Mühleisen"
+author: "Hannes Mühleisen and Mark Raasveldt"
 excerpt: "DuckDB offers full transactional support and passes the ACID tests in the TPC-H benchmark."
 ---